 We have never declared or paid any dividends on our common stock or Series B Preferred Stock.
 We currently intend to retain all available funds and any future earnings, if any, to fund the development and expansion of our business and we do not anticipate paying any cash dividends on our common stock or Series B Preferred Stock in the foreseeable future.
 Any future determination to pay dividends will be made at the discretion of our board of directors.
 In addition, any future indebtedness that we may incur could preclude us from paying dividends.
 Investors should not purchase our common stock or Series B Preferred Stock with the expectation of receiving cash dividends.
-Our certificate of designation of preferences, rights and limitations of Series A convertible preferred stock provides for a non-cumulative 5% per annum cash dividend on our outstanding Series A Preferred Stock when and if declared by the Board of Directors.
+We will not pay any dividends on shares of common stock (other than dividends in the form of common stock) unless and until such time as we pay dividends on Series B Preferred Stock on an as-converted basis.
+We will not pay any dividends on the Series A Preferred Stock as long as any declared dividends on the Series B Preferred Stock are unpaid.
+Our amended and restated certificate of designation of preferences, rights and limitations of Series A convertible preferred stock provides for a non-cumulative 5% per annum cash dividend on our outstanding Series A Preferred Stock when and if declared by the Board of Directors.